What happens to a veteran's benefits if he/she is incarcerated? The following is a summary of how imprisonment affects

 VA can pay certain benefits to veterans who are incarcerated in a Federal, state or local penal institution.
 However, the amount we can pay depends on the type of benefit and reason for incarceration.
 This fact sheet provides information about the benefits most commonly affected by imprisonment.

 Your monthly payment will be reduced beginning with the 61st day of your imprisonment for a felony.
-If your payment before you went to prison was based on a rating of 20% disabled or higher your new payment amount will be $104.
-If you were getting $104 before you were imprisoned, your new payment will be $52.
+If your disability payment before you went to prison was based on a rating of 20% disabled or higher your new payment will be based on the 10% disability rating.
+If you were receiving disability at the 10% disability rate your new payment will be cut in half.

 Note: If you are released from incarceration - participated in a work release or half-way house program, paroled, and completed sentence, your compensation payments will not be reduced.